BioSkryb/bj-dna-qc/README.md

 A. (n.d.).
 Unifying genomics and transcriptomics in single cells with ResolveOME amplification chemistry to illuminate oncogenic and drug resistance mechanisms. [https://www.biorxiv.org/content/10.1101/2022.04.29.489440v1.full](https://www.biorxiv.org/content/10.1101/2022.04.29.489440v1.full)

+NOTE: Several studies have utilized BaseJumper pipelines as part of the standard quality control processes implemented through ResolveServices<sup>SM</sup>.
+While these pipelines may not be explicitly cited, they are integral to the methodologies described.